-- Quarantine and voluntary destruction of potentially contaminated food items - Treat or take other measures necessary to control the spread of disease through water sources potentially contaminated by an infected individual (e.g., shock treatment of pools, draining and cleaning of hot tubs, etc.)
+- Embargo or dispose of potentially contaminated food items - Treat or take other measures necessary to control the spread of disease through water sources potentially contaminated by an infected individual (e.g. shock treatment of pools, draining and cleaning of hot tubs, etc.)